Dates

 The order of this narrative formula is left to the speaker, who can follow it or replace it with another.

-Person in charge : Francisco Javier Hernández González .
+Responsible person : Francisco Javier Hernández González .
 However, we will have a choral direction together with Carmen Seisdedos and José Luis Mochales .
 We will also have the collaboration of other people who can take charge of the organization and coordination of some of the topics.

 Programming planned for the first quarter